eavonius/powerdelivery/reference.markdown

 <p>modules: <b>powerdelivery, powerdeliverynode</b></p>

 Tests whether a command (PowerShell or regular command line) is available in the PATH.
-Returns $true if present, $false if not.

 <p class="ref-upper">Parameters</p>
 <dl>
 	<dt>-CommandName</dt>
 	<dd>The name of the command to test for the presence of.</dd>
 </dl>

+<p class="ref-upper">Returns</p>
+Returns $true if the command is present, or $false if not.

 <p class="ref-upper">Examples</p>

 <p>Example of testing for the presence of the nodejs package manager.</p>